Sign In Register

 Safety Score1.0 / 5.0

-Louisville has an average annual temperature of 64°F (18°C).
+Louisville enjoys a temperate climate with an average annual temperature of 64°F (18°C).
 Winters average 44°F in January while summers reach 81°F in July.
-Annual precipitation is 57.5 inches.
+The area gets 304 sunny days per year, well above the U.S. average of 205 / making it one of the sunnier locations in the country.
+Annual precipitation totals 57.5 inches (wetter than the 38-inch national average).
 Air quality is rated Good with a median AQI of 43.
+The city sits at an elevation of 566 feet.

 Temperature